JoelShaw0/JoelShaw0/README.md

-### Hi there 👋
+### Hi there!

-I'm Joel!
-It's nice to meet you.
-I'm currently a Computer Engineering Student at the University of Central Florida.
+I'm Joel and i'm currently a Computer Engineering Student at the University of Central Florida.

 A bit of information about me:
 - 🔭 If it's a weekend I'm probably working on a Hackathon or Game Jam Project.
 Check out the latest one [here](https://github.com/JoelShaw0/3D-Prototype).